GPTrush/jsx-ai-doctor/README.md

 ## Feedback

-We’d love to hear your thoughts!
+We'd love to hear your thoughts!
 Feel free to open an issue or reach out to us on [GitHub](https://github.com/gptrush/jsx-ai-doctor).

 ---